joshcanhelp/josh-to-11/input/symlinked/pages/about.md

 ## What I'm thinking about

 - I'm looking for my next contribution to the [digital identity](/tags/digital-identity) world.
 I recently [joined IDPro](https://membership.idpro.org/Sys/PublicProfile/72400235) and I want to start contributing articles there.
-My time in SDKs and marketplace intergrations at Auth0 combine to give me a unique experience with IdP integration from two distinct perspectives.
+My time in SDKs and marketplace integrations at [Auth0](/tags/auth0) combine to give me a unique experience with IdP integration from two distinct perspectives.
-- [Note-taking](/notes/) and personal knowledge bases.
+- [Note-taking](/notes/) and personal knowledge bases, like [Obsidian](/tags/obsidian).
 I take notes daily and collect information I use online in mostly-plain-text files locally.
 I find this helps greatly to get stuff out of my head, make connections, pick up where I left off, and stay organized.
 - [Asynchronous communication](/asynchronous-communication/) is something I think about a lot and have been for a very long time.
 I'd like to write more about this and maybe start a Substack.
 I think my experience and perspective on this subject would be helpful to more people than just the ones on my team.
-- I've gotten very deep into digital archiving all of my personal documents, photos, data, etc. I'm in the process of figuring out what a low-maintenance system looks like without going too crazy.
+- I've gotten very deep into digital archiving all of my personal documents, photos, [personal data](/tags/personal-data), etc. I'm in the process of figuring out what a low-maintenance system looks like without going too crazy.
 I'm a bit obsessed with the idea of a simple timeline of my life events and those of my kids.
 I currently use Day One to collect photos of and letters to my family and I can just export a PDF of all events relating to one kid or the other.
 ## Where to find me

 - The best way to contact me is via email at `josh [at] joshcanhelp [dot] com`.